 """

-Module for analytical caustic computation and cross-section evaluation
+Module for analytical caustic computation and cross-section evaluation.

 Provides numba-accelerated routines for computing critical curves, caustic

-are decorated with ``@njit`` for high performance.
+with ``@njit`` for high performance.

 Usage:

->>> from ler.image_properties.cross_section_njit import caustics_epl_shear
+>>> from ler.image_properties.cross_section_njit import caustic_points_epl_shear

->>> pts = caustics_epl_shear(q=0.8, phi=0.0, gamma=2.0, gamma1=0.03, gamma2=-0.01)
+>>> pts = caustic_points_epl_shear(theta_E=1.0, q=0.8, phi=0.0, gamma=2.0, gamma1=0.03, gamma2=-0.01)

 Copyright (C) 2026 Phurailatpam Hemantakumar.
 Distributed under MIT License.